 Once we have scheduled you for testing, we will follow up with our electronic intake packet via our Simple Practice client portal, which includes several self-report measures and an email with an observer’s link, which MUST be completed 48 hours after scheduling your appointments.

-Lastly, to complete the formal psychological testing appointment with the psychometrist (i.e., the in-person appointment) you MUST abstain from cannabis use one week before this appointment and from caffeine, alcohol, stimulants, and all other non-prescribed drugs on the day of the appointment.
+Lastly, in preparation for your formal psychological testing appointment with the psychometrist (i.e., the in-person appointment), you MUST abstain from cannabis use one week before this appointment, and on the day of the appointment from caffeine, alcohol, stimulants, and all other non-prescribed drugs.

 Please feel free to follow up with any additional questions or concerns by emailing us at firstname.lastname@example.org.